deborahelizabethpadilla/FlappyBirdClone/README.md

 **The application offers the following features:**

-* Creating an application allowing users to record in different voice effects.
+* Creating an application allowing users to play a replica of the game, Flappy Bird.
+Users can now play the bird with voice activation.

 **Technologies Used In Application:**

 * SpriteKit
 * SKActions
 * SKSpriteNodes
 * Swift

 **Testing The App:**

 * Download the project to your computer from this project page.
 * Once the project is downloaded, open the .xcodeproj file from the folder.
 * Run the project either using the iPhone simulator or your device.
 I recommend running the project on the latest iPhone device.
 It should be compiled with the latest version of Xcode.